|Sign Up for Enews|

 The Peace Corps has unique partnerships with graduate schools across the nation for UC Berkeley students that wish to pursue an advanced degree!
 Check out www.peacecorps.gov/gradschool for information about our graduate school opportunities.

 The Peace Corps offers wonderful post-service opportunities including advantages in federal employment, job and networking support, and a readjustment allowance of $7,425 pre-tax upon completion of service.
 Visit the website or attend a Peace Corps event to learn more about the many benefits of service.

-The Peace Corps application process starts with the online application including personal statements and recommendations, an interview with Cal recruiter Clint Niehus, health and legal clearances.
-We suggest beginning the process about 9-12 months either before you graduate from UC Berkeley or before your earliest date of availability to go overseas.
+The Peace Corps application process starts with an online application which includes essays and recommendations, an interview with a Peace Corps staff member, and health and legal clearances.
+We suggest beginning the process about 9-12 months before you would like to depart for the Peace Corps - so if you want to leave right after you graduate, then apply at the end of your Junior year!
 Check out www.peacecorps.gov for more information!

 As previously mentioned, many Peace Corps programs require at least a Bachelor’s degree, but other skills and interests can make you stand out from the crowd.
-Consider taking language courses, especially two semesters of French of Spanish, because learning a new language is an essential part of Peace Corps training and your success as a volunteer.
+Consider taking language courses, especially two semesters of French of Spanish, because many programs have a basic Spanish or French language requirement, and learning a new language is an essential part of Peace Corps training and your success as a volunteer.
 Take an active role in your community, school, service or student organization to further develop your leadership skills.
-Check out Cal Corps for more information about leadership positions in public service on the UC Berkeley campus!
+Check out the Public Service Center for more information about leadership positions in public service on the UC Berkeley campus!

 Be sure to watch for application workshop events with Cal recruiter Clint Niehus to make your application stand out from the rest!